eyo-chen/gofacto/readme.md

 `gofacto:"foreignKey,struct:{{structName}},table:{{tableName}},field:{{fieldName}}"`<br>
 - `struct` is the name of the associated struct.
 It is required.<br>
 - `table` is the name of the table.
 It is optional, the snake case of the struct name(s) will be used if not provided.<br>
 - `field` is the name of the foreign value fields within the struct.
-It is optional, and only required when using gorm.<br>
+It is optional.

 ```go
 // build an order with one customer